Exemplary Systems in Government

 Exemplary System: NCHHSTP Atlas – The National Center for HIV/AIDS, Viral Hepatitis, STD and TB Prevention

 Kim Elmore, NCHHSTP Atlas co-lead, NCHHSTP/DHAP, Atlanta, GA

 Sara Siskavick, GISP, GIS Manager, Nashua Regional Planning Commission, Merrimack, NH

-- Sidewalk Maintenance and Repair Tracking application - Perrysburg, OH
+- Sidewalk Maintenance and Repair Tracking application - City of Perrysburg, OH

 Ian Dunn, Software Specialist, Perrysburg, OH

 - Richmond's Data Extraction Tool - Richmond, BC